Last Knights: Reception

 On Rotten Tomatoes, the film has an approval rating of 16% based on 31 reviews, with an average rating of 3.3/10.
 The site's critical consensus reads: "As blandly unimaginative as its title, Last Knights revisits well-worn sword-and-sandal tropes without adding anything new—or interesting—to the genre."
 On Metacritic, the film has a weighted average score of 27 out of 100, based on 13 critics, indicating "generally unfavorable reviews".

 Manohla Dargis of The New York Times said the film "proves as square and blandly manly as an old Prince Valiant comic strip."

-Justin Chang of Variety wrote: "Last Knights is a fairly ludicrous mystery and a so-so action movie, but it’s nonetheless been constructed with an earnest attention to detail that shouldn’t be taken for granted."
+Justin Chang of Variety wrote: "Last Knights is a fairly ludicrous mystery and a so-so action movie, but it's nonetheless been constructed with an earnest attention to detail that shouldn't be taken for granted."

 Max Nicholson of IGN awarded it a score of 5.8 out of 10, saying "Last Knights doesn't quite rise to the challenge, despite good leads in Clive Owen and Morgan Freeman."

+Tim Grierson of Screen International described the film as a conventional medieval action drama that relies heavily on familiar genre tropes such as themes of honor and revenge.
+While Clive Owen’s performance as Raiden was praised for its gravity and believability, the film overall was criticized as generic and predictable.

+Claudia Puig of USA Today criticized Last Knights as a sluggish and overlong drama that squandered the talents of its strong ensemble cast.
+She faulted the film for its stilted dialogue, weak pacing, and unconvincing special effects, concluding that it lacked energy or originality.